France reports 471 more coronavirus hospital deaths, toll tops 4,500

-France on Thursday reported 471 more deaths in hospital from COVID-19, bringing the country's official toll from the coronavirus epidemic to 4,503

-The French figures include only those who died in hospital and not those who died at home or in old people's homes
+France reported 471 more deaths in hospital from COVID-19 on Thursday, bringing the country's official toll from the coronavirus epidemic to 4,503.
+The French figures include only those who died in hospital and not those who died at home or in old people's homes.

-However top health official Jerome Salomon told reporters that an initial count had shown 884 people had died in old people's homes since the epidemic began.
+However top health official Jerome Salomon told reporters for the first time that an initial count had shown 884 people had died in old people's homes since the epidemic began.
+If combined with the hospital toll, this would mean at least 5,387 people have died from COVID-19 in France since the outbreak began.

+The daily death toll from hospitals was slightly down from the 509 deaths reported on Wednesday.
+Some 26,000 people are hospitalised in France with 6,399 in intensive care, 382 more than the day earlier but an increase that has also slowed over this week.

+France has been in lockdown since March 17 in a bid to slow the spread of the epidemic, with only essential trips allowed outside that have to be justified with a signed piece of paper.
+Asked to comment on the slightly less grim data and also reports from some regional hospitals that they were under less pressure, Salomon said it was too early to say if the confinement was having an effect.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)